AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 `Authorization: Bearer <access_token>`

 Client application details are required for access token generation.
-Please follow this [step-by-step guide](https://pkce-feature-cicd.dev.ala.org.au/) for <strong>Client Registration</strong> and <strong>Token Generation</strong>.
+Please follow this <a href="https://pkce-feature-cicd.dev.ala.org.au/" target="_blank" >step-by-step guide</a> for <strong>Client Registration</strong> and <strong>Token Generation</strong>.
 The <strong>Token Generation</strong> functionality of the guide implements the ALA recommented [Authentication Code Flow using PKCE](#authentication-code-flow) flow mentioned below.

 We support multiple ways to obtain an access token: